 Global Challenge 12: How can transnational organized crime be stopped from becoming more powerful and sophisticated enterprises.

-Organized crime takes in over $3 trillion per year, which is twice all military annual budgets combined.
+Transnational organized crime takes in over $4 trillion per year, which is twice all military annual budgets combined ($1.9 trillion).
 Havocscope.com estimates the value of black market trade in 50 categories from 91 countries (105 countries not included) at $1.81 trillion, not including extortion, racketeering, corruption, and money laundering (due to their overlapping nature).
-Cybercrimes are also not included, but businesses may lose $2 trillion due to cybercrime in 2019.
-Moreover, governments, lobbyists, and organized crime networks are increasingly suspected of information and cyber warfare collusion to affect national elections.
+Cybercrimes are also not included, but is estimated at $6 trillion in 2021.
+Moreover, governments, lobbyists, and organized crime networks are increasingly suspected of cyber and information warfare collusion to affect national elections.
 Distinctions among organized crime, insurgency, and terrorism have begun to blur, giving new markets for organized crime and increasing threats to democracies, development, and security.
+Hence, the total income of organized crime could be closer to $10 trillion.

 In addition to these financial implications, the human misery caused by transnational organized crime must be taken into account.
 From terrorized villagers caught in gang wars, to deaths around the world due to fake drugs, organized crime is a crime against humanity that the ICC does not yet recognize.
 For example, according to The World Health Organization, “the manufacture, distribution, and supply of SF medical products is a low risk/high return activity with disproportionately low sanctions, and as such has attracted the attention of organized criminal activity”.
 Further, WHO reports that about 1 in 10 drugs in low and middle-income countries are counterfeits; 900 million counterfeit and illicit medicines were seized at the borders in Africa in 2016.
 However, the problem is also pervasive in developed states.